 ELI Public Seminar

-ELI members will have access to a recording of this session (usually posted w/in 48 hours).
+ELI members will have access to a recording and any materials from this session (usually posted w/in 48 hours).
 If you are not an ELI member but would like to have access to archived sessions like this one, go HERE to see the many benefits of membership and how to join.